JamieS56/Milestone-Project-2/README.md

 ![Difficulty button testing](./assets/images/testing/difficulty-button-3.png)

-As you can see they all work changing the number of dots.
-And also call a function that will start the game when clicked.
-Shown in the console by printing “game Started”.
+As you can see they all work changing the number of dots that appear, they also call a function that will start the game when clicked as
+shown in the console by printing “game started”.
 Also once clicked, all difficulty buttons are hidden and not obstructing the game.

 #### How to test: